pranshu-dhingra/pranshu-dhingra.github.io/index.md

 #### Explore my work: **[View all projects →](/projects)**

-**Featured:** AI Driven Fraud Case Summarizer — Turns fraud detection signals into investigation-ready case narratives using an interpretable ML model plus a lightweight text generation step.

-**Featured:** AI Driven Fraud Case Summarizer — Turns fraud detection signals into investigation-ready case narratives using an interpretable ML model plus a lightweight text generation step.
+**AI Driven Fraud Case Summarizer**: *A pipeline that converts structured fraud detection outputs into human-readable case summaries using a small Transformer (Flan-T5) enriched with XGBoost+SHAP interpretability.*

 ## Education